U.S. offers Brazil telecoms financing to buy 5G equipment from Huawei rivals | Business

 Brazil plans to auction 5G frequencies next year to telecom companies operating in Brazil, many of which already buy from Huawei and would like to continue doing for their 5G networks because the Chinese equipment is cheaper.
 "The U.S. concern is how they use the data, how they use the technology for state benefit, not for the individuals who use that the technology," Joshua Hodges, senior director for Western Hemisphere affairs on the NSC, said in Brasilia.

-"We are looking forward to supporting the Brazilian telecom sector," she added.
+"We are looking forward to supporting the Brazilian telecom sector," she told the reporters.

 ALSO READ